-As someone who has spent her entire adult life in this game, my mission is to connect, inspire, and empower women in baseball by providing a platform to share stories, advice, and encouragement.
+As someone who has spent her entire adult life in this game, my mission is to connect, inspire, and empower families in baseball by providing a platform to share stories, advice, and encouragement.
 And let’s be honest, it is also nice to give people a glimpse into the real life of pro baseball WAGS to prove that it’s not as glamorous, or as dramatic, as what you might see on TV.

 My name is Paige Murphy.
 I have been in professional baseball since 2004 when I started dating my husband of 11 years.
 We have two amazing kids who have become my most favorite little travel companions.
 As a family we have lived in countless Minor and Major League cities; navigating the ups, downs, ins and outs of this thing we lovingly call "baseball life".
 Some of our closest friends were made throughout our many years of baseball and we have loved every second of this unique experience.

 I jumped at the chance to join Alysa on this WAGS in Real Life journey because I saw an opportunity to be able to give back to a community who shaped, supported and held me up through all of my adult years.
 I hope to be able to help bring positive light to this strong group of women who taught me so much about love, respect, and how to be a real friend in this game.

 My name is Sara Krutewicz and I am from St. Louis, MO.
 I am in my 5th season of baseball alongside my fiancé, Robert Stock, who is in his 10th professional season.
 He is a minor league journeyman who has been through many ups and downs, and I absolutely love supporting him and watching him fight for his dreams.